Symptoms of a language processing disorder

 Language processing disorder is often used interchangeably with central auditory processing disorder (CAPD) to describe difficulties identifying and retaining sounds after the ears have “heard” them.
-However, language processing disorder is better defined more narrowly as a difficulty attaching meaning to sound groups that form words, sentences and stories -- the term focuses on language aspects of CAPD only.
+However, a language processing disorder is better defined more narrowly as a difficulty attaching meaning to sound groups that form words, sentences and stories.

 Individuals with language processing difficulties are at risk readers and are prone to the other behavioral traits associated with CAPD.
-Here are some of the symptoms of auditory processing issues that show up in receptive or expressive language.
+Here are some common language processing disorder symptoms.

 Difficulty Following Directions

-This is the classic receptive language disorder symptom in children.
-If your child is processing at one speed but you or a teacher is talking at a faster speed, your child will either miss large chunks of information or will just tune out.
+This is one of the classic symptoms of a language processing disorder.
+If your child is processing slower than a teacher or parent is talking, he will either miss information or just tune out.

 Trouble Rhyming At An Early Age

 Rhyming displays language dexterity.
-If your child had difficulty with rhyming at around three years old, this is an indication that speech and language processing skills may not be developing as expected.
+If your child had difficulty with rhyming at around three years old, this is an sign that speech and language processing skills may not be developing as expected.

-Children with auditory processing disorder often struggle in noisy environments such as classrooms.
+Children with language processing disorder often struggle in noisy environments such as classrooms.
 This sometimes results in up and down performance that is frustrating for parents and children.